OpenDevEd/zotzen-cli/README.md

 forward.
 We can make some compromises here, such as manually setting up the Zenodo item (or using zenodo.json) and only syncing the most common Zotero properties (title, author, abstract, date).

+# Further notes

+/*

+zotzen install
+zotzen create [previously 'new'] zotzen link zotzen push

+// ---------------------------------------------------------
+zotzen -h
+-h, --help Show this help message and exit.
+-v, --verbose
+--debug Enable debug logging
+--zenodoconfig CONFIGFILE
+--zoteroconfig CONFIGFILE

+--show Show the zotero, zenodo item information
+--open Open the zotero and zenodo link after creation --dump

+create  Create a new pair of Zotero/Zenodo entries. init    install Install the config for Zotero and Zenodo. link push

+// ---------------------------------------------------------
+zotzen create -h

+zotzen create [--title ... ... --json ...] --group ...
+Create a new zotero and a new zenodo record and link them.

+TODO: This option should have the same option as 'zenodo-cli create', e.g.
+--title TITLE Title of the new entries (for --new).
+--template TEMPLATE Path of the template to be used for creating Zenodo record.
+--json JSON A Zotero or Zenodo json file to be used for the Zotero entry

+Other than zenodo-cli, there is one more option:
+--group GROUP Group ID for which the new item Zotero is to be created

+// ---------------------------------------------------------
+zotzen link -h

+zotzen link zotero_id --newdoi zotzen link zotero_id zenodo_id

+Link an existing zotero item to a new zenodo record or link it with with an existing zenodo record in the DOI.

+--newdoi Generate a DOI for an existing Zotero item.

+Use cases:
+1. You have a zotero item already, and you want to get a DOI for it. (--newdoi)
+2. You have a zotero item already and you have a zenodo item already, and you want to use the existing DOI for the zotero item.

+ERROR MESSAGES:

+(1) Running "zotzen link zotero_id --newdoi" where zotero_id already has a DOI, results in error message:

+The Zotero item has a Zenodo DOI already.
+If you really want to link this to a new record in Zenodo, please manually remove the DOI first.
+You can use the --open option to open the Zotero/Zenodo items to make adjustments.)

+(2a) Running "zotzen link zotero_id zenodo_id" where zotero_id already
+has a DOI (which is different from zenodo_id), results in error message above.

+(2b) If the Zenodo item is linked against a different Zotero item,
+then:

+The Zenodo item is already linked with a different Zotero item.
+Do you want to proceed? y/n?

+(3) Running "zotzen link zotero_id zenodo_id" where zotero_id already
+has a DOI which MATCHES zenodo_id, and where zenodo_id is already linked to the same zotero item:

+The Zotero item and the Zenodo item are already linked.

+// ---------------------------------------------------------
+zotzen push -h

+zotzen push zotero_id
+--metadata      Sync metadata from zotero to zenodo.
+[Previously --sync] --attachments   Push Zotero attachments to Zenodo.
+[Rename to --push] --type TYPE     Type of the attachments to be pushed (e.g., PDF, DOCX, etc) --publish       Publish zenodo record.
+One or more positional arguments (zotero items)

+This option requires items to be linked already (e.g., using zotzen link).

+Error message if the item is unlinked: The Zotero item XYZ is not linked to a Zenodo item.
+Please link it first:

+zotzen link XYZ --newdoi
+zotzen link XYZ -123

+*/